Meet the plant

 It dominates riverbanks and in the winter when it dies back its shallow root system is no help in stabilising the bare bank, which is then at risk of erosion.
 Dense stands can also impede the water flow at times of high rainfall, increasing the likelihood of flooding.

 Management of Himalayan balsam

-We’ll be offering conservation volunteer days you can join in with to pull Himalayan balsam, these are a great fun way to get involved, get outdoors and meet new friends.
+During the summer months we have conservation volunteer days that you can join in with to pull Himalayan balsam, these are a great fun way to get involved, get outdoors and meet new friends.
 Alternatively, we can facilitate this activity for existing groups.